aneasystone/github-trending/README.md

 ## Css

+* 【2024-07-02】[devlikeapro / waha](https://github.com/devlikeapro/waha) - WAHA - WhatsApp HTTP API (REST API) that you can configure in a click!
 * 【2024-06-30】[Dalufishe / palserver-GUI](https://github.com/Dalufishe/palserver-GUI) - GUI support, one-click Palworld dedicated server management tool. 可視化界面，一鍵式帕魯 (Palworld) 伺服器建立、管理工具。
 * 【2024-06-16】[apu52 / METAVERSE](https://github.com/apu52/METAVERSE) - 🚀 Welcome to our GitHub repository, Officially accepted for GSSOC'24 🌟& SSOC'24🌟 Explore a dynamic collection of front-end projects, powered by HTML, CSS, JavaScript, and React.
 Join our community to contribute your creations 🎨, add features 🛠️, or squash bugs 🐛 in existing projects.
 * 【2024-06-05】[mdazfar2 / HelpOps-Hub](https://github.com/mdazfar2/HelpOps-Hub) - Welcome to HelpOps-Hub: your go-to resource for essential DevOps tools and technologies.
 Simplify your DevOps journey with curated guides, tools, and best practices.
 Never get stuck again!⚡